DanTheMan9889/VanDan-Visions/privacy_policy_game.md

 Privacy Policy
 ----------------

-VanDan Visions built the Catch-A-Cat game as a Free game.
-This SERVICE is provided by VanDan Visions at no cost and is intended for use as is.
+VanDan Visions built the Catch-A-Cat game and provides this SERVICE for use AS IS.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.